 The codependent in love sets boundaries without consequences

-That’s the world of being a codependent in love.
+That’s the world of being a codependent in love and married to an alcoholic.
 The codependent in a relationship with an alcoholic sets boundaries, they nag, they bitch, they complain, with nothing to back up their nagging and complaining.
 It’s called boundaries without consequences.
 Here is the shocker that I shared with the above client, that she was not able to wrap her head around for four straight weeks of our sessions.
 “You have an addiction just as powerful as your husbands, it’s called codependency.
-You have just as serious as an addiction as he does.“
+You have just as serious as an addiction as he does.
+Alcoholism and marriage infused with codependency is a deadly combination where both the partners are unhappy but still want to stay stuck with each other.

-They’re so used to bitching and complaining about their husband or wife, boyfriend or girlfriend “They are the real problem, they are the alcoholic I’m not.“ Yeah, as I tell these people over and over, the only way you could stay with an alcoholic for 15 years is if you had an equal addiction.
+They’re so used to bitching and complaining about their husband or wife, boyfriend or girlfriend “They are the real problem, they are the alcoholic I’m not.“ Yeah, as I tell these people over and over, the only way of staying with an alcoholic for 15 years is if you had an equal addiction.
+Being married to an alcoholic is not your biggest problem, you are.
 An independent, healthy woman, would maybe give someone they were dating who is an alcoholic six months.
 At the most a year before they would give an ultimatum.
+Even if the partner developed the alcoholic addiction post marriage, being married to an alcoholic for so long indicates that there is some problem with the other spouse too.

 “You either quit drinking, sober up, and do it within the next 90 days or our relationship is over.“ And what would happen at the end of 90 days if you were an independent man or woman?
-You would follow through on your words.
-You would leave.
+My advice for the wife of an alcoholic is that you must follow through on your words.
+You leave.
 Now, if you have children, and you’re married, I would tell you to separate.
 I would tell you to ask the person who has the problem with alcohol, to leave the house for 90 days.

 What happens to the codependent?